swissmint/My-Tintenherz-Quiz/README.md

 # Tintenherz-Quiz

-just download the zip extract and open <br>
+just download the zip, extract and open <br>
-the html file in your favariot webbrowser
+the .html file in your favorite webbrowser.

-## Note :
+## Note:
 i dont know if this infringes on copyright <br>
 if you know then make a commit i'll look some time